- Category

 The 2014 annexation of Crimea and the following war in Donbas marked a significant escalation in Russia’s linguistic aggression.
 Ukrainian media and educational institutions were shut down, and replaced by Russian counterparts.
 The use of the Ukrainian language in public spaces was restricted, and Ukrainian speakers faced intimidation and persecution.

-Today, in the wake of the full-scale invasion, Russia’s war on the Ukrainian language has become even more blatant.
+Today, in the wake of the full-scale invasion, Russia’s destruction of the Ukrainian language has become even more blatant.
 In temporarily occupied territories, Ukrainian books are burned in public squares, teachers are forced to teach in Russian, and children are abducted and sent to Russia for “re-education.”
 The internet is redirected to Russian sources, further isolating Ukrainians from their own culture and information.
 People are kidnapped and tortured just for speaking Ukrainian.

 Erasure and Absorption: A Step-by-Step